-Many factors affect death benefits, so it's not possible to know exactly what is payable until we receive and review all of the required documents after a death is reported.
+Many factors affect death benefits.
+It's not possible to know exactly what’s payable until we receive and review all of the required documents after you notify us of a death.

 Benefits listed below may be payable.